 Wranglers Campground and its network of horse trails are located in one of the most scenic spots at LBL.
 Bordering Lake Barkley and beautiful Fords Bay on the east, and nestled between Laura Furnace Creek and Lick Creek on the West, it's the only place at LBL designed for horseback riders and wagons.

 Trails wind through rolling hills, forests filled with wildlife, and along the shores of Lake Barkley.
 Some of LBL's most unique historic sites are found along the trail.
 Ride to the ruins of Laura Furnace, silent now for over 100 years.
 Deer, wild turkey, majestic hawks, and a shoreline teeming with waterfowl are just a few of the pleasures you'll find along the trail!
-Click HERE for a recent Wranglers video! (courtesy RoundAbout U.)
+Click HERE to view a Wranglers video! (courtesy RoundAbout U.)

 Rocking U Riding Stables